L'Opération Corned-Beef: Synopsis

-The movie begins in Bogotá, Colombia.
-Capitain Philippe Boulier, called 'Le Squale' (The Shark) (Jean Reno), is monitoring the actions of Augusto Zargas (André Schmit), a former Argentinian colonel and current arms dealer.
+The film begins in Bogotá, Colombia.
+Captain Philippe Boulier, called 'Le Squale' (The Shark) (Jean Reno), is monitoring the actions of Augusto Zargas (André Schmit), a former Argentinian colonel and current arms dealer.

 To track his movements, the French secret service (DGSE) hides a microphone in the engagement ring of Marie-Laurence Granianski (Valérie Lemercier), an interpreter for the consul general, one of Zargas' associates (Marc de Jonge).

-But Ms. Granianski wants to take a few days off to celebrate her wedding anniversary with her husband, Jean-Jacques (Christian Clavier).
+Ms. Granianski wants to take a few days off to celebrate her wedding anniversary with her husband, Jean-Jacques (Christian Clavier).
 'Le Squale' tries to sabotage the couple's relationship by tempting the husband with a beautiful woman, so that Ms. Granianski will cancel her wedding anniversary and remain at the consulate.

-'Le Squale' does not know that the agent they send is actually his own fiancé, Isabelle (Isabelle Renauld).
-However, in the end, Jean-Jacques Granianski, an average Frenchman and corporate psychologist, resists the secret agent.
+'Le Squale' does not know that the agent they send is actually his own fiancé, Isabelle (Isabelle Renauld), but in the end, Jean-Jacques Granianski, an average Frenchman and corporate psychologist, resists the secret agent.